Classic Sweet Potato Casserole with Toasted Marshmallows

 FAQ

-- Can I use canned sweet potatoes or canned yams?
+- Can I use canned sweet potatoes instead of fresh?

-- How can I make this less sweet without ruining the texture?
+- How can I make this recipe less sweet?

-- How do I keep it warm for travel?
+- How do I keep the marshmallows from burning?

 Serving Suggestions